aabiswas/aabiswas.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I received my Bachelor of Science (B.Sc.) and Master of Science (M.S.) degrees from the Department of Computer Science and Engineering (CSE), Jahangirnagar University (JU), Dhaka, Bangladesh.
 Recently, I have started my PhD in Computer Science at Iowa State University, Ames, Iowa, USA.
 Previously I worked as a Lecturer in the department of Computer Science and Engineering at Kishoreganj University (KiU), Bangladesh.
 Before joining KiU, I worked as a Lecturer (Senior Scale) in the Department of Computer Science and Engineering, Daffodil International University (DIU), Dhaka, Bangladesh.
-I published a significant number of research papers in international conferences and journals with more than 1100 citations (According to Google Scholar).
-My research interests include Machine Learning, Deep Learning, Natural Language Processing, AI in Healthcare, Health Informatics, and Human-Computer Interaction.
+I published a significant number of research papers in international conferences and journals with more than 1310 citations (According to Google Scholar).
+My research interests include Machine Learning, Deep Learning, Natural Language Processing, AI in Healthcare, Privacy, and Security.

 {style="text-align: justify;"}